nacx/circus/README.md

 Circus: An event-driven IRC framework written in C
 ==================================================

-Circus is an event-driven IRC framework written in C that provides a simple way to write IRC clients in pure C. Its main purpose is to provide a base to write IRC bots, but it may be extended to implement fully-featured IRC clients.
+Circus is an event-driven IRC framework written in ANSI C that provides a simple way to write IRC clients in pure C. Its main purpose is to provide a base to write IRC bots, but it may be extended to implement fully-featured IRC clients.